polar-app/polar-app/docs/DatastoreDesign.md

 # EncryptedDatastore

-We're going to impelment an encrypted datastore which can be combined with other datastores.
+We're going to implement an encrypted datastore which can be combined with other datastores.
 Any data which has private visibility will be encrypted before being send to the server.
 The key will be kept local.
 If you lose the key you lose the data.